Ryn-Bghl/FreeAPI/README.md

 # FreeAPI

-README file with all the Free API that i know, i will use in the future
+README file with all the Free API (public and no auth required) that i know, i will use in the future

 ## PokeAPI